-Here is the one I have: Camp Chef Butane 1 Burner Stove with Camping Case
+Here is the one I have: Camp Chef Butane

 Here’s the deal with a butane stove.
 Some manufacturers say they can only be used outside.
-I have used different ones furnished me by the stores where I have taught and I used them while teaching classes inside buildings.
+I have used different ones furnished to me by the stores where I have taught and I used them while teaching classes inside buildings.

 You will need to decide for yourself if this works for you.
-I must say, I have not cooked meals in a butane stove that take an hour or more to cook.
+I must say, I have not cooked meals in a butane stove that takes an hour or more to cook.
 I would use a Camp Chef stove/oven suggested below to cook foods that need longer cooking times, and that would require me to cook outside using propane.

 Store a few extra canisters of butane and you will be ready to cook if you need a small cooking device.
 They are perfect for boiling water or heating up a can of soup.

-2. Gas barbecue
+2. Gas Barbecue

 They are great for barbecued meat, not so great for boiling water with our nice stainless steel pans.
 I use my cast iron pans and Dutch ovens on my barbecue griddle.
 They are great for making pizza on a cast iron pizza pan as well.

-3. Portable charcoal barbecue
+3. Portable Charcoal Barbecue

 These are very popular for backyard or patio as well.
 They are fairly inexpensive and are typically portable when empty.
 If you store lump charcoal or charcoal briquettes you are set.
+Portable Barbecue

 Be sure and store your charcoal in airtight containers.
 I prefer the brands/types without the charcoal starter saturated in the briquettes.
 The plain lump charcoal and charcoal briquettes last indefinitely if stored properly.

-As long as you have some silicone or heat resistant mitts you can simmer, boil, fry or bake in a fire pit using one of those awesome ovens.
+As long as you have some silicone or heat resistant mitts, you can simmer, boil, fry or bake in a fire pit using one of those awesome ovens.
 I decided to purchase a portable fire pit so I can have my neighborhood come over in the front yard and roast marshmallows.
 Or maybe hot dogs!
-Yep, I can hardly wait to roast my first marshmallow this fall with friends in the front yard.
+Yep, I can hardly wait to roast my first marshmallows this fall with friends in the front yard.

 5. Kelly Kettle Cooking Stove

-Here is the one I have: Kelly Kettle Large Stainless Steel Base Camp Basic Kit
+Here is the one I have: Kelly Kettle

 The cool thing about a Kelly Kettle is the fact that you can boil water in minutes.
-And the only fuel you need would be twigs, dry grass or pinecones.
+And the only fuel you need would be twigs, dry grass, or pinecones.
 Amazing!
-I love, love, love the Kelly Kettle for camping and it’s ready for any emergency.
+I love, love, love the Kelly Kettle for camping, and it’s ready for any emergency.

 It has some optional accessories like a rocket stove and mugs with silicone handles.
 They rock!
-I do live close to a golf course that has FREE pinecones if you don’t mind gathering them, bringing them home, washing them and then baking them.
+I do live close to a golf course that has FREE pinecones, if you don’t mind gathering them, bringing them home, washing them, and then baking them.

-ep, I don’t want any bugs in my pinecones.
+Yep, I don’t want any bugs in my pinecones.
 I bake them on cookie sheets covered with foil at 200 degrees for 2 hours.
 Let them cool and store them in airtight containers.
 These are great to use in the Kelly Kettle or as fire starters.

-6. Camp Chef Stove/Oven
+6. Camp Chef Stove

-I recommend a Camp Chef stove because it is so versatile as far as cooking for a crowd or dinner with friends in the backyard.
+I recommend a Camp Chef stove because it is so versatile, as far as cooking for a crowd, or dinner with friends in the backyard.
 If we had a disaster you can cook pancakes for the entire neighborhood if you have a griddle to go with it.

 This stove requires propane fuel, so store the amount your city or county allows.
 Propane is a great fuel to store outside and not in the garage.
-Remember propane in large canisters that are filled will last indefinitely.
+Remember propane in large canisters that are properly filled will last indefinitely.

-7. Camp Chef stove/oven combination
+7. Camp Chef Stove Oven Combo

-This is the one I have: Camp Chef Camping Outdoor Oven with 2 Burner Camping Stove
+This is the one I have: Camp Chef Camping Outdoor Oven

-This one needs different adaptors depending on the size tank of propane you are going to use.
+This one needs different adaptors, depending on the size tank of propane you are going to use.
 Just giving you the heads up.
 Some only come with the small propane canister adaptor.
 You may have to purchase the larger adaptor as I did for the regular barbecue size propane tanks.